 Certificate of Completion - Composite Engineering, Maintenance and Repair Technology

-With the advent of 787 aircraft there is now the need for employees knowledgeable in the maintenance and repair of composites.
-The first classes in composite maintenance will be offered in winter term 2011.
-These two new classes will provide employees with essential knowledge and a skill set.
+With the advent of 787 aircraft there is now the need for employees knowledgeable and skilled in the maintenance and repair of composites.
 Boeing professionals in the field of composite materials serve as instructors for these introductory classes.
 The Certificate of Completion in Composite Engineering, Maintenance and Repair Technology consists of two classes, each class consisting of 4 credits.
 These two classes build on previous class material so there are required pre-requisites.

 - Composite Maintenance - requires Applied Composites I & II ( ENGT 407E)